 In the 2015 Summer Budget , the Chancellor announced new proposals to restrict what landlords can claim against tax.
-As a result, it’s now even more crucial that landlords ensure they understand the profitability of their buy-to-let portfolio, however small or large it is.
+As a result, it’s now even more crucial that landlords ensure they understand the profitability of their buy-to-let portfolio.

 According to the National Landlords Association, 31% of single-property landlords and 17% of those with between 2 and 4 properties either lost money or only managed to break even on their properties between April and June this year .

-Such financial juggling may have been easier when landlords were able to claim a percentage of the mortgage interest they paid against their marginal tax rate, which could be as high as 45% for some earners.
+Such financial juggling is easier when landlords were able to claim a percentage of the mortgage interest they paid against their marginal tax rate, which could be as high as 45% for some earners.

 However, from 2017 landlords may only be able to claim tax relief on their mortgage interest payments at the basic tax rate of 20% .
 Under current plans, the new rule will be phased in gradually over 4 years.

 If you currently claim for interest relief and pay 40% or 45% tax, or expect to do so in the future.
 You may find that you have to pay more income tax on any buy-to-let income than you do currently.
 But if you only pay the basic rate of income tax (20%) and this doesn’t change, then you probably won’t see any difference.

 Say your buy-to-let property generates a rental income of £10,000 a year, while you pay £9,000 interest on your annual mortgage payments.

 Under the current rules, you would receive tax relief on the full amount of interest on your mortgage payments, no matter what level of income tax you pay.
 You’d only pay income tax on the difference.